 Today I write mainly historical stories about spirited heroines and heroes, thrown together with plenty of exciting action.
 I also enjoy the added challenge of time slips where lives cross boundaries and years, often with surprising outcomes.

 I live with my husband, three children and a tabby called Milli who is the world's most timid cat.
-I also paint with oils, garden and enjoy the occasional very dark piece of chocolate.
+I also paint with oils, garden and enjoy the occasional dark piece of chocolate.